spintheweb/.github/profile/README.md

 **The book defines the vision.
 The container enacts it.**

----

-## Schemas Repository
+**Schemas Repository**

 - [**schemas**](https://github.com/spintheweb/schemas) – A centralized repository of formal schemas used in Spin the Web portals.
-It defines the structural contracts for datasources, contents, layouts, and interactions.
+It defines the structural contracts for WBDL and WBLL.
 These schemas ensure consistency, validation, and interoperability across deployments and tooling.

 The `schemas` repository supports both contributors and integrators by providing a single source of truth for WBDL and WBLL specifications.
 It is actively maintained and versioned to reflect evolving standards within the Foundation.

----

-## Documentation & Governance
+**Documentation & Governance**
 - [**docs**](https://github.com/spintheweb/docs) – Governance, contribution guides, and community resources.

-All documentation is maintained with clarity and minimalism in mind.

 ---

 ## Why It Matters
-Enterprise systems are often fragmented and siloed.
-We believe in a web where systems communicate, adapt to roles and contexts, and remain open and interoperable.
+Enterprise systems are fragmented and siloed.
+We believe in a web where systems communicate, adapt to roles and contexts, and remain open and interoperable providing a coherent user experience.

 ---

 ## Support Our Work
 We exist solely through sponsorship.
 Become a sponsor and help us keep the web open, interoperable, and enterprise-ready.